NREL/rex/examples/NSRDB/README.rst

 wind speed data are also derived from MERRA-2 and provided for use in SAM to compute PV generation.

+Note that this guidance applies to the original NSRDB data in the western hemisphere and also all of the new international data derived from the Meteosat and Himawari satellites.

 The following variables are provided by the NSRDB:

 - Irradiance: